varnish/Varnish-Book/varnish_book.rst

 - States are conceptualized and implemented as subroutines, e.g., ``sub vcl_recv``
 - Built-in subroutines start with ``vcl_``, which is a reserved prefix
 - ``return (action)`` terminates subroutines, where ``action`` is a keyword that indicates the next step to do

+.. training: Slides are missing the state machine graph.
+.. training: web sockets go in pipe, is an example of handling non HTTP requests.
+.. training: Check feedback from Federico about updating ``if (conditions(beresp))
+.. training: Dridi said that rounds in the simplified version is a hook where you can put your code.
+Rhombus are only for ``varnishd``.

 .. container:: handout